dataunicorns/Project-Codes/README.md

-# Project-Codes for the team Prithvi
+# Project-Codes for the Team Prithvi
 This repository is for the common code of the projects related to the team Prithvi.